DiddiLeija/DiddiLeija/README.md

 I have a rare mind filled up with ideas to share just with you :smile:!

 By now, I collaborated with [pypa/pip](https://github.com/pypa/pip/pulls?q=is%3Apr+author%3ADiddiLeija) with trivial changes.
-My favorite repository by now is named [text_formatter](http://github.com/diddileija/text_formatter).
+My favorite personal repository is named [text_formatter](http://github.com/diddileija/text_formatter).
 If you like __text_formatter__, please help me with your ideas...

 ## About me